-Allergic rhinitis and Chronic Rhinosinusitis with Sinonasal Polyposis (CRSwNP) are diseases frequently characterized by type 2 inflammation, with release of pro-inflammatory cytokines such as IL-4, IL-5, IL-9 and IL-13.
-10% of patients with CRSwNP have a diagnosis of non-steroidal anti-inflammatory drug-exacerbated respiratory disease (NSAID-ERD) (16).
-According to the findings of two randomized placebo-controlled phase 3 trials in patients with CRSwNP and NSAID-ERD, DUP improved symptoms, endoscopic and radiologic outcomes, and airway function with suppressing underlying type 2 inflammation (17).
-A post-hoc subgroup analysis of DUP use in patients with AD and chronic sinonasal conditions demonstrated a significant improvement in AD-related outcomes and sinonasal diseases (12).
-The effectiveness and safety of anti-IL13 drugs such as TRA in treating rhinitis are not at this time being studied in randomized controlled trials.
+Allergic rhinitis and chronic rhinosinusitis with sinonasal polyposis (CRwSNP) are diseases frequently characterized by type 2 inflammation, with the release of pro-inflammatory cytokines such as IL-4, IL-5, IL-9, and IL-13.
+10% of patients with CRwSNP have a diagnosis of non-steroidal anti-inflammatory drug-exacerbated respiratory disease (NSAID-ERD).16 According to the findings of two randomized placebo-controlled phase 3 trials in patients with CRwSNP and NSAID-ERD, DUP improved symptoms, endoscopic and radiologic outcomes, and airway function by suppressing underlying type 2 inflammation.17 A post-hoc subgroup analysis of DUP use in patients with AD and chronic sinonasal conditions demonstrated a significant improvement in AD-related outcomes and sinonasal diseases.
+12 The effectiveness and safety of anti-IL13 drugs such as TRA in treating rhinitis are not at this time being studied in randomized controlled trials.
 Also, there are currently no studies proving the efficacy of JAKi therapy in rhinitis.